Azure/Azure-Governance-Visualizer-Accelerator/README.md

 ## Deployment guide

 Follow these steps to deploy the Azure Governance Visualizer accelerator into your own Azure and Microsoft Entra ID tenant.
-Most steps have both **portal based** and **PowerShell based** instructions.
+Most steps have both **portal based** (:computer_mouse:) and **PowerShell based** (:keyboard:) instructions.
 Use whichever you feel is appropriate for your situation, they both produce the same results.

 ### 1. Create a service principal (Microsoft Entra ID app registration) to run Azure Governance Visualizer

 > NOTE: To grant API permissions and grant admin consent for the directory, you must have 'Privileged Role Administrator' or 'Global Administrator' role assigned [Assign Microsoft Entra roles to users](https://learn.microsoft.com/entra/identity/role-based-access-control/manage-roles-portal)

-**:point_up_2: Use the Microsoft Entra admin center to create the service principal:**
+**:computer_mouse: Use the Microsoft Entra admin center to create the service principal:**

 1. Navigate to the [Microsoft Entra admin center](https://entra.microsoft.com/)
 1. Click on '**App registrations**'